In This Article

 Get The Facts

 Now that you know where you want to end up, it’s time to figure out how to get there!
-As we said before, the difference between risk and calculated risk is understanding the probability of success and making decisions that minimize negative and maximize positive outcomes.
+Remember, the difference between a risk and a calculated risk comes down to understanding your odds of success and making choices that shrink the downside and grow the upside.

-Gather as much information as you can in a reasonable amount of time.
-For example, if you’re deciding whether to keep renting an apartment or invest in a home, you might consider the following:
+So gather as much information as you can in a reasonable amount of time.
+Say you’re deciding whether to keep renting an apartment or invest in a home.
+You might weigh:

 In business decisions involving potential investors, having a clear understanding of the finances and production numbers is crucial for success.
 In a “Shark Tank” study, we found that entrepreneurs who were clear about numbers and reasonable with equity split were about twice as likely to succeed—only 32% of ‘yes’ deals had math problems, compared to 64% of ‘no’ deals.

-Try This: For a risk you are considering, write down all the questions you can think of, and then begin researching to see how many answers you can find.
-For example, if you want to start investing money, research the historical data from at least 3 companies or funds you are considering.
-Consider making a spreadsheet or writing down your research answers.
+Try This: For a risk you’re considering, write down every question you can think of, then start researching to see how many you can answer.
+If you want to start investing, pull the historical data on at least three funds you’re weighing.
+A simple spreadsheet keeps your answers in one place.

 Consider Your Resources

-For some of us, it’s easy to start considering resources and options only to fall down a rabbit hole of endless possibilities.
-If that’s true for you, consider reading 8 Powerful Ways to Tap Into Your Intuition (That Work!)
+For some of us, it’s easy to start listing resources and options and then tumble down a rabbit hole of endless possibilities.
+If that’s you, set a timer, get the big rocks on paper first and trust your gut to fill in the rest.

 Try This: Think of a time you had to make a decision that had some risk to it.
 Write down what resources you ended up using, and also consider what other resources you had available to you at the time.
 You may find you had more resources and options than you realized.